-The Adviser for Prospective Students, Mrs Fay Lindsay, is located in the Chancellery and is available for personal interview.
-For an appointment phone 3113.
+The Adviser for Prospective Students, Mrs Fay Lindsay, is located with the Careers and Employment Section and is available for personal interview.
+For an appointment phone the University switchboard.

-The Careers and Employment Section is located in Room LG5 in the Chancellery.
+The Careers and Employment Section is located in Hut E15c at the foot of Basser Steps.
 Enquiries should be directed to 3122.

-The Off-campus Housing Service is located in Room 148E in the Chancellery.
+The Off-campus Housing Service is located in Room G19 in the Chancellery.
 For assistance in obtaining suitable accommodation phone 3116.

-Student Loans enquiries should be directed to Room 148E in the Chancellery, phone 3115.
+Student Loans enquiries should be directed to Room G19 in the Chancellery, phone 3115.